namor5772/ASXscraper/README.md

 How to install and run a python script that uses Selenium to automatically collect/scrape EOD settlement prices for a list of shares.
 This is a a rewrite of previous code that stopped working due to "upgrades" to ASX websites that previously worked with Beautifull Soup.

+-- NOTE: Some of the directories have changed but the principle remains --

 ## **Contents -**

 - [Assumptions](#Assumptions)